awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

   + Using the `ModerationLabelConfidenceCheck` condition, randomly sample a percentage of the inferences that met the conditions specified in `ModerationLabelConfidenceCheck` to start a human loop and send only the specified percentage to humans for review\.

 **Note**
-If you send the same request to `DetectModerationLabels` multiple times, the result of `Sampling` will not change for the inference of that input\.
-For example, if you make a `DetectModerationLabels` request once, and `Sampling` does not trigger a HumanLoop, subsequent requests to `DetectModerationLabels` with the same configuration won't trigger a human loop\.
+If you send the same request to `DetectModerationLabels` multiple times, the result of `Sampling` does not change for the inference of that input\.
+For example, if you make a `DetectModerationLabels` request once, and `Sampling` does not initiate a human loop, subsequent requests to `DetectModerationLabels` with the same configuration don't initiate a human loop\.

 When creating a flow definition, if you use the default worker task template that is provided in the **Human review workflows** section of the Amazon SageMaker console, inferences sent for human review by these activation conditions are included in the worker UI when a worker opens your task\.
 If you use a custom worker task template, you need to include the `<task.input.selectedAiServiceResponse.blocks>` custom HTML element to access these inferences\.
 For an example of a custom template that uses this HTML element, see [Custom Template Example for Amazon Rekognition](a2i-custom-templates.md#a2i-custom-templates-rekognition-sample)\.

-## ModerationLabelConfidenceCheck Inputs<a name="a2i-rek-moderationlabelconfidencecheck"></a>
+## `ModerationLabelConfidenceCheck` Inputs<a name="a2i-rek-moderationlabelconfidencecheck"></a>

 For the `ModerationLabelConfidenceCheck` `ConditionType`, the following `ConditionParameters` are supported:
 + `ModerationLabelName` – The exact \(case\-sensitive\) name of a [ModerationLabel](https://docs.aws.amazon.com/rekognition/latest/dg/API_ModerationLabel.html) detected by the Amazon Rekognition `DetectModerationLabels` operation\.
 You can specify the special catch\-all value \(\*\) to denote any moderation label\.